Category: Thoughts

 Why coaster awards and polls will never be accurate or fair

-Posted in Thoughts by
+Posted on June 30, 2012 in Thoughts by

 Every fall the Amusement Industry eagerly awaits the results of Amusement Today’s Golden Tickets.
 While the best new ride categories can be rather unpredictable, the other categories are usually consistant year to year.
 Since 2000, Millenium Force at Cedar Point and Bizzaro at Six Flags New England have had a tug of war for the #1 steel coaster spot.
 Coaster enthusiasts scream that the results are rigged and that Millenium Force has never deserved the #1 spot.
 So are the results rigged?
 Not by Amusement Today, but by the voters themselves.